nlpie-research/Compact-Biomedical-Transformers/README.md

 datasetPath = f"PATH_TO_DOWNLOADED_DATASET/datasets/NER/{datasetName}/"
 logsPath = f"{datasetName}-logs.txt"
 ```
-Next, load the pre-trained tokenizer from huggingface and call the `load_and_preprocess_dataset` function:
+Next, load the pre-trained tokeniser from huggingface and call the `load_and_preprocess_dataset` function:
 ```python
 import transformers as ts